Iam-PavanSadanala/devops-cloud-interview-guide/02-git/12-git-recent-challenege.md

 ## Question
 Explain a recent challenge you faced with Git and how you addressed it.

+## Explanation about creating github action to validate the PR's

+In a recent project, we faced repeated issues with inconsistent PR titles.
+This affected release automation and ticket tracking because the titles did not follow our expected format.
+To fix this, I created a GitHub Action that validates PR titles using a regex rule.
+The action runs on every PR event, checks the title, and blocks merges if the format doesn’t match our standard.

+During implementation, I had to handle edge cases — for example tuning the regex so it wasn’t overly strict, ensuring the action also ran when titles were edited, and exempting automated PRs like dependabot.

+Once implemented, it significantly improved the quality and consistency of our PRs, reduced manual review effort, and helped our release notes pipeline work flawlessly.

 ### 📝 Short Explanation
 This question is intended to assess your experience with Git at scale — especially around collaborative processes and governance.
 It’s an opportunity to demonstrate how you bring structure to complex codebases across teams.